tell-k/sphinxjp.themes.revealjs/README.rst

      # Turns fragments on and off globally
      "fragments": True,

-     # Number of milliseconds between automatically proceeding to the
+     # Number of milliseconds before automatically proceeding to the
-     # next slide, disabled when set to 0, this value can be overwritten
+     # next slide.
+Disabled when set to 0.
+This value can be overwritten
      # by using a data-autoslide attribute on your slides
      "auto_slide": 0,